alephium/www/src/content/blog/The-Leman-Network-Upgrade-Time-to-check-your-Nodes-5f8a9297a4dd/index.md

 **Users running Full Node externally:**

-- <span id="8314">Dappnode: There is nothing to do if you’re running the node with the auto-update option checked!
-If not, you must go to the alephium package and click the upgrade/update button.</span>
+- Dappnode: There is nothing to do if you’re running the node with the auto-update option checked!
+If not, you must go to the alephium package and click the upgrade/update button.
-- <span id="ea82">Flux: There is nothing to do.</span>
+- Flux: There is nothing to do.

 **Services providers (exchanges, wallet providers, etc):** latest Full Node and Explorer Backend (if necessary)